Pauan/nino/README.rst

    So instead, you first call ``NINO.traverse`` on all of the files, and then afterwards you call ``NINO.compile``.

-.. [#boxes]
+.. [#uniques]
-   There are two important caveats regarding boxes.
-Nino prevents boxes from colliding with other variables by *renaming the boxes*.
+   There are two important caveats regarding uniques.
+Nino prevents uniques from colliding with other variables by *renaming the uniques*.
 This means that as long as Nino is aware of *all* the variables that are defined, then everything will work correctly.

    But let's suppose you wrote some code which is compiled with the Nino compiler.
 In addition, you load a third-party JavaScript library which Nino does not know about.
-In this case, it is entirely possible that boxes could collide with variables defined by the third-party library.
+In this case, it is entirely possible that uniques could collide with variables defined by the third-party library.

    The answer to this is to let Nino know about the symbols defined in the third-party library.
-This only applies to *global boxes*: local boxes (defined inside of a function) are *always* guaranteed to *never* collide.
+This only applies to *global uniques*: local uniques (defined inside of a function) are *always* guaranteed to *never* collide.

-   Secondly, Nino provides a way to *completely bypass* the compiler and *insert arbitrary JavaScript code*. *Any* variables defined in this way could potentially collide with boxes.
+   Secondly, Nino provides a way to *completely bypass* the compiler and *insert arbitrary JavaScript code*. *Any* variables defined in this way could potentially collide with uniques.